 In public places, you must keep your dog ‘under control’.
 Generally, this means close to you and ideally on a lead.
 If they’re not on a lead, they need to be under control in another way, such as paying attention to your voice commands.

-It’s a criminal offence to allow your dog to be ‘dangerously out of control’ – this counts in both public and private areas.
+It’s a criminal offence to allow your dog to be ‘dangerously out of control’ – this counts in both public and private areas (such as inside someone's home).
 This could be anything from your dog chasing a person or another animal to physically harming them.
+It can also be if someone feels at risk of being injured by your dog.
+Either the owner or the person in charge of the dog can be charged.
 If this happens, you may have to pay a fine, compensation and costs.
 If your dog hurts a person, unfortunately they can be seized by police and may even be humanely destroyed.

 We recommend making sure you’re on top of your dog’s training.
 Always keep your dog on a lead around strange dogs if they don’t have good recall as, even if your dog is friendly, you never know how the other dog is going to react.